top of page

 • Even if a device like a smartphone or a laptop has a battery, resetting leads to blinking the screen, waking up the device or making a sound.

-• Resetting the power supply leads to charging protocol renegotiation from scratch and ruin optimal charging curve
+• Resetting the power supply leads to charging protocol renegotiation from scratch and ruins the optimal charging curve

 • There is an opinion that multiple charging attempts harm battery health (though I did not find strong evidence of that)

-• Support for the PD12V protocol.
+• Optional support for the PD 12V protocol.
 This is an optional protocol for the PD standard, but it is very convenient, for example, for DIY tasks that require a popular 12V DC power supply, which can be provided by connecting a PD-DC cable with a built-in 12V trigger and using it as a replacement for AC-DC 12V adapters up to 3A.
+I consider the implementation of this protocol to be very desirable and convenient, but I admit that its availability is not fundamentally important to every consumer, so this factor is optional for the final verdict.

 Why?